 Practitioners may sometimes be in doubt whether to consent to or oppose an application for relief from sanctions.
 The Court of Appeal in Denton v TH White Ltd [2014] EWCA Civ 906 strongly discouraged satellite litigation arising out of litigants taking advantage of minor mistakes.

 Heavy costs sanctions can be imposed on a party who unreasonably opposes an application for relief from sanctions.
-By contrast, if it is reasonable to oppose an application for, then the defaulting party is usually ordered to pay the costs of any application for relief, even if they are successful.
+By contrast, if it is reasonable to oppose an application for relief from sanctions, then the defaulting party is usually ordered to pay the costs of any application for relief, even if they are successful.

 Alexander Bradford provides a short guide to making the right decision in this dilemma, with case study examples and practical tips.